 These 5-session courses will run across all three terms and are free to attend and open to everyone.
 Whether you're accompanying your studies or just looking to dive deeper into these fascinating areas, we've got you covered.

-And/or join our mailing list now to stay updated for more schedules and future events.
+join our mailing list now to stay updated for more schedules and future events.

 Schedule